Map of Birmingham

 Sweet Home Alabama!
-This map of Birmingham, Alabama shows major roads/highways, things to do, and general landmarks.
-Also, there is an interactive map provided by Google Maps.
+This map of Birmingham, Alabama shows major roads/highways, things to do, and general landmarks in the city.
+Also, it features an interactive map that highlights local attractions, restaurants, and hotels.

 Birmingham Road Map